John-Oji/Loan-Approval-Prediction-Project/README.md

    <img width="931" height="756" alt="image" src="https://github.com/user-attachments/assets/a215bcf3-c8f2-4aa1-b2a5-0e4c2dba72ff" />

-### Modeling and Performance
+## Model and Performance

-##### Model Evaluation Results: Below is the visualization of my model performance .
-I have selected Random Forest as the best model based on its superior accuracy and reliable cross-validation score.
+### Model Evaluation Results:

+Below is the visualization of my model performance .
+I selected Random Forest as the best model based on its superior accuracy and reliable cross-validation score.
 Cross-validation (CV) was applied to confirm that the model performs well on new, unseen data rather than simply memorizing patterns from the training dataset.

 <img width="971" height="338" alt="image" src="https://github.com/user-attachments/assets/df74b7e4-136c-4b40-a7d8-705b1e69c9f4" />